kadiyalamani15/Determining-Influential-Macroeconomic-Indicators-for-the-Australian-Stock-Market/README.md

 <br>
 <br>

-## Data Preparation
+## Data Reduction Tests

-Before regressing the indices, the data has been put through data reduction tests like Correlation, Bartlett test, KMO test, Principal Component Analysis (PCA), and PCA with VARIMAX.
+Before regressing the indices, the data has been put through data reduction tests to ensure the accuracy of the predictions.
+The tests included:

+- Correlation
+- Bartlett test
+- KMO test
+- Principal Component Analysis (PCA)
+- PCA with VARIMAX

 Out of seventy-nine indices, the indices which failed to load onto a factor or component in PCA with VARIMAX were dropped, and the iteration of PCA and PCA with VARIMAX continued.
-As per Eigen Values, K1-Kaiser test, for the data being used, there were nine components or factors, the indices which had the highest loading onto these respective components were put to ADF test to check for the stationarity of the time-series data, and this final data was used in regressing.
+As per Eigen Values, K1-Kaiser test, for the data being used, there were nine components or factors.

+The indices which had the highest loading on to these respective components were put to ADF test to check for the stationarity of the time series data.
+This final data was used in regressing.

 ## Future Work
 In future work, this project can be extended to the prediction of the ASX and NSX stock markets could be improved with the help of Long-Short Term Memory from Recurrent Neural Networks, which works very comfortably with the time-series data.